WMalonda/PDF-Combiner/README.md

 I created a pdf merger in python using PyPDF2 that combines pdfs in a given folder

-All you have to do is create a folder which has this program in it alongside the pdfs you want to combine and run it from the OS command prompt or something like VSCode that allows for python programs to be ran.
+All you have to do is create a folder which has this program in it alongside the pdfs you want to combine and run it from a terminal.